-2.6.2 Operator information
+2.6.3 Operator information

-Greater Wellington will use both detailed and aggregated patronage and fare-box information gathered through the integrated ticketing system for passenger transport planning and policy considerations.
+Greater Wellington will use both detailed and aggregated patronage and fare box information gathered through the integrated ticketing system for passenger transport planning and policy considerations.

-2.6.3 Relationships (with local/central government and operators)
+2.6.4 Relationships (with local/central government and operators)

-Greater Wellington will seek to maintain close and structured relationships with local authorities, operators and government agencies to ensure best possible passenger transport outcomes for the region.
+Greater Wellington will seek to maintain close and structured relationships with local authorities, operators and government agencies to ensure the best possible passenger transport outcomes for the region.

-The Quality Partnership Agreement is a good example of such relationships.
-Greater Wellington will maintain QPA with Wellington, Porirua/Kapiti and Upper Hutt/Lower Hutt and will look to introduce one in the Wairarapa.
+The Quality Partnership Agreement (QPA) is a good example of relationships with city and district councils and operators.
+Greater Wellington will maintain a QPA with Wellington, Porirua/Kapiti and Upper Hutt/Lower Hutt and will look to introduce one in Wairarapa.